How blockchain companies will disrupt the Real Estate industry in 2018

 - Will-related problems: All data related to heirs and their property rights will be recorded in the blockchain.

-- Forgeries: The Ubitquity platform prevents forging due to cryptographic nature of the blockchain and through the relationships with partners in the financial and title sectors.
+- Forgeries: The Ubitquity platform prevents forging due to the blockchain’s cryptographic nature and the relationships with partners in the financial and title sectors.

 - Property ownership transfers: World’s first property ownership transfer was made via the Ubitquity platform in June 2016.